Anirudh-RV/ImageAnnotation/README.md

   a.
 Use jpeg files or
   b. fix the size/dimensions issue

-NOTE : FILE BEING UPLOADED IS COLOR CORRECTED (B SPECTRUM)
+NOTE : FILE BEING UPLOADED IS COLOUR CORRECTED (BLUE SPECTRUM)
   a.
 Check problem with opening the image as a file
   b.
 Find alternative methods of sending the image to the NODE backend.
 ***IMPORTANT***